-Payment Plan
+Payment Plan Enrollment

-- There is a \$60.00 enrollment fee per semester to join the plan.
-This fee is nonrefundable and due at the time of enrollment. - There is also a down payment required upon enrollment based on the number of payments in the plan and the total payment amount.
+There is a \$60.00 enrollment fee per semester to join the plan.
+This fee is nonrefundable and due at the time of enrollment.

+A down payment is required based on a percentage of the current semester balance and the number of payments selected.